 To create your first campaign, follow these steps:

-Once you’ve launched the Native & Search main page in Manage ads, choose the campaign objective you wish, depending on the goal for your ad campaign.
+Once you’ve launched the Native Ad Platform main page in Manage ads, choose the campaign objective you wish, depending on the goal for your ad campaign.

 You can build campaigns to drive app installs, increase brand awareness, or attract customers to your website, in addition to other campaign objectives.
 Let’s say we’re building a web traffic campaign.

 Search ads show up when customers search for keywords that match your list.
 Native ads show up among content like news and weather for customers who match your demographic and interest targeting settings.
-On Native & Search, you can save time by setting up and running a single campaign on both channels.
+On Native Ad Platform, you can save time by setting up and running a single campaign on both channels.